aschiffler/esp8266-mqtt-node/README.md

 2. Create the flashable firmware
 3. Flash the firmware and test the application

-## Quickstart: Use gitpod for browser-integrated development
+## Use gitpod for browser-integrated development
 For the steps sketched above you will need a IDE like Micorosft VSCode, the needed software frameworks, and libraries.
 The setup of all this is already prepared here in this repository using gitpod.
 The only thing you need is a github account.